Online DDL operations have the following space requirements:

 %TEMP%on Windows, or the directory specified by

 --tmpdir) during index creation.
 Temporary sort files are not created in the directory that contains the original table.
-Each temporary sort file is large enough to hold all secondary index columns plus the primary key columns of the clustered index.
-Temporary sort files are removed as soon as their contents are merged into the final table or index.
-Temporary sort files may require space equal to the amount of data in the table plus indexes.
-An online DDL operation that rebuilds the table reports an error if it uses all of the available disk space on the file system where the data directory resides.
+Each temporary sort file is large enough to hold one column of data, and each sort file is removed when its data is merged into the final table or index.
+Operations involving temporary sort files may require temporary space equal to the amount of data in the table plus indexes.
+An error is reported if online DDL operation uses all of the available disk space on the file system where the data directory resides.

 If the MySQL temporary directory is not large enough to hold the sort files, set